 |License footprint||What does Azure Hybrid Benefit for SQL Server get you?|

 |SQL Server Enterprise Edition core customers with SA|

 |SQL Server Standard Edition core customers with SA|

 Engage with the SQL Server engineering team

-See the pricing page for single database and elastic pools cost comparisons and calculators.
+See the pricing page for cost comparisons and calculators regarding single databases and elastic pools.

 For a set of Azure CLI and PowerShell samples, see:

-Azure SQL Database blog - A place where SQL Server product team members blog about SQL Database news and features.
+See the Azure SQL Database blog, where SQL Server product team members blog about SQL Database news and features.